-On March 10, 2021, we entered into a Stockholders Agreement, or SHA, with Charter Communications Holding Company, LLC ("Charter"), Qurate Retail, Inc. ("Qurate") and Pine Investor, LLC ("Pine," and together with Charter and Qurate, the "Investors") in connection with the Investors' purchase of our Series B Convertible Preferred Stock.
-Under the SHA, we agreed to take all necessary action to ensure that our Board consists of 10 total directors - two designees of each Investor, the Chief Executive Officer of the company and three other individuals (then incumbent directors of the company) - and that certain committees of the Board are constituted as set forth in the SHA.
-In accordance with the SHA, Nana Banerjee, David Kline, Kathi Love and Brian Wendling are serving as Class I directors; Irwin Gotlieb, Bill Livek and Brent Rosenthal are serving as Class II directors; and Itzhak Fisher, Pierre Liduena and Marty Patterson are serving as Class III directors.
-Mr. Kline and Mr. Liduena were designated by Charter, Mr. Patterson and Mr. Wendling were designated by Qurate, and Dr. Banerjee and Mr. Fisher were designated by Pine.
+On March 10, 2021, we entered into a Stockholders Agreement ("SHA") with Charter Communications Holding Company, LLC ("Charter"), Qurate Retail, Inc. ("Qurate") and Pine Investor, LLC ("Pine," and together with Charter and Qurate, the "Investors") in connection with the Investors' purchase of our Series B Preferred Stock.
+Under the SHA, we agreed to take all necessary action to ensure that our Board includes two designees of each Investor and that certain committees of the Board are constituted as set forth in the SHA.
+In accordance with the SHA, David Kline and Pierre Liduena were designated by Charter, Marty Patterson and Brian Wendling were designated by Qurate, and Nana Banerjee and Itzhak Fisher were designated by Pine.
 For the avoidance of doubt, it is our understanding that Dr. Banerjee, Mr. Liduena and Mr. Patterson, who serve on our Audit Committee, are not executive officers of Pine, Charter or Qurate, respectively.
-Pursuant to the SHA, we are obligated to take all necessary action (to the extent not prohibited by applicable law) to cause the Board to nominate each Investor's designee(s) for election until such time as such Investor beneficially owns a certain percentage of Series B Convertible Preferred Stock or Voting Stock (as defined in the SHA) as set forth in the SHA.
+Pursuant to the SHA, we are obligated to take all necessary action (to the extent not prohibited by applicable law) to cause the Board to nominate each Investor's designee(s) for election until such time as such Investor beneficially owns a certain percentage of Series B Preferred Stock or Voting Stock (as defined in the SHA) as set forth in the SHA.